-All about Allergens online training is designed to assist food business and those working in food service to gain knowledge about food allergens, and to develop best practice procedures for making their food business safe for customers with allergies.
-The course is available free of charge and takes approximately 45 minutes to complete.
+All about Allergens online training assists food business and those working in food service to learn more about food allergens, and to develop the best procedures to make their food business safe for customers with allergies.
+The course is free and takes about 45 minutes to complete.

 To provide training appropriate for the different food service sectors, All about Allergens courses have been developed for people working in general food service, hospitals and other care facilities, camp venues, schools and children's education and care.

-The All about Allergens Resource hub supports food businesses and those working in food service with the tools they need to adopt best practice procedures for managing food allergens in their workplace.
-The hub provides sample policies, checklists, audit tools and menu planning tools adapted to a range of sectors including general food service, hospitals, camps, schools and children's education and care.
+The All about Allergens Resource hub supports food businesses and those working in food service to manage food allergens in their workplace.
+The hub provides sample policies, checklists, audit tools and menu planning tools adapted to a range of sectors including general food service, hospitals and health care, camps, schools and children's education and care.

-Food allergy training bookmarks and the Usual suspects posters can be ordered for free from the Allergy & Anaphylaxis Australia shop and distributed when visiting food businesses.
+Food allergy training bookmarks and the Usual suspects posters can be ordered for free from the Allergy & Anaphylaxis Australia shop and given to food businesses during inspection visits.

 Environmental Health Australia

 FoodSafe is a short entertaining food handling training package, designed to get those working in food service thinking about food safety.
-Written information reinforces the video messaging along with questions that will assess understanding of food safety.
-FoodSafe will soon be available as an online course.
+It contains written information, videos and questions to test understanding of food safety.
+It contains written information, videos and questions to test understanding of food safety.
+FoodSafe is available as an online course.

 Food Standards Australia New Zealand (FSANZ)

-The standards in the Australia New Zealand Food Standards Code are legislative instruments under the Legislation Act 2003.
+The standards in the Australia New Zealand Food Standards Code are laws under the Legislation Act 2003.